-The Samaritan House Ministries Hoarding Support Services Program works to effectively address and relieve problematic hoarding and domestic squalor.
+The Samaritan House Ministries Clearing the Path Program works to effectively address and relieve problematic hoarding and domestic squalor.
 With the problem of hoarding comes a very real risk of eviction from housing, increased risk of dangerous falls, and health problems due to excessive clutter.
 Our services help clients manage their clutter and get the emotional support they need to live safely.
-If you or someone you know is struglling with the dangers of hoarding or domestic squalor, please contact the Hoarding Support Services Coordinator for access to:
+If you or someone you know is struggling with the dangers of hoarding or domestic squalor, please contact the Clearing the Path Coordinator for access to:

 Assessments for in-home safety and risk

 Strategies and support for decluttering, sorting, and organizing

 Interim case management

 Support groups with others who struggle with hoarding and squalor